shruti-patidar/retail-sales-business-analysis/README.md

 ## 📌 Conclusion

 This project demonstrates how Python and PostgreSQL can be combined to build an end-to-end analytics solution.
-By implementing an ETL pipeline and solving real-world business problems, the project transforms raw retail sales data into meaningful insights that support data-driven decision-making. raw retail sales data into meaningful business insights that support data-driven decision-making.
+By implementing an ETL pipeline and solving real-world business problems, the project transforms raw retail sales data into meaningful insights that support data-driven decision-making. implementing an ETL pipeline and solving real-world business problems, the project transforms raw retail sales data into meaningful insights that support data-driven decision-making. raw retail sales data into meaningful business insights that support data-driven decision-making.